Shoulder angel: Origins

+Early Christianity

 The non-canonical early Christian book The Shepherd of Hermas, of around A.D.
 140–150, has a reference to the idea of two angels: "There are two angels with a man—one of righteousness, and the other of iniquity".
 These angels in turn descend into a person's heart, and attempt to guide a person's emotions.
 Hermas is told to understand both angels, but to only trust the Angel of Righteousness.
 The concept is similar to ideas of personal tutelary spirits that are very common in many ancient and traditional cultures.

+Christian folklore

 In some Christian folklore, each person has a dedicated guardian angel whose task is to follow the person and try to prevent them from coming to harm, both physical and moral.
 At the same time each person is assailed by devils, not usually considered as single and dedicated to a single person in the same way as the guardian angel, who try to tempt the person into sin.
 Both angels and devils are often regarded as having the ability to access the person's thoughts, and introduce ideas.

-Similar beliefs

-There is a similar Islamic belief of Kiraman Katibin, two angels residing on either shoulder of humans which record their good and bad deeds.
-However, these angels do not have influence over the choices one makes, and only record one's deeds.
-However, there is a concept much more similar to the shoulder angel and devil: the qareen, which, according to Islamic literature, is a personal companion, and there are two with each individual, one from the angels and another from the jinn.
-The word qarīn literally means 'constant companion'.
-The angel pushes the individual to do good and obey God while that from the jinn does the opposite.

-In Japanese Buddhism, the Kushoujin are a pair of beings – and – which sit on a person's shoulders, observing and reporting all his deeds.
-Dōmyō records good deeds, but Dōshō reports bad ones.

-In Ancient Greek philosophy, Plato writes in Phaedrus about a speech given by Socrates that splits the soul into three parts: a "charioteer," or the man that participates in everyday life, a "good horse" that knows of self-control, moderation, and shame, and a "bad [horse]" who "does everything to aggravate its yokemate and its charioteer."
-The bad horse, who "barely yields to horsewhip and goad combined," tempts the charioteer in matters of eros and lust.
-The good horse, meanwhile, "is obedient to the charioteer" and "still controlled ... by its sense of shame," and meant to steer the charioteer away from the shameful and towards the divine.
-Both horses are present in the life of the charioteer at every moment, and act in a very similar fashion to the shoulder angel and shoulder devil plot device.
+Ancient Judaism

+In the ancient midrash, Genesis Rabbah, the concept appears in connection with Isaac's deathbed blessing for Jacob (see figure and caption, right.)